 Alfredo Stuffed Shells

 The Alfredo Stuffed Shells filling is vegetarian, made with low-fat cottage cheese, onion, garlic, asparagus, squash, roasted red peppers, and kale.
-Super duper healthy 🙂 Of course you can make this filling however you like, and based on what you have in your fridge.
+Of course you can make this filling however you like, and based on what you have in your fridge.
 More variations in the Recipe Tips section below.

-The homemade alfredo sauce is made with Land O ‘Lakes Butter® with Olive Oil and Sea Salt (you can also just use regular salted butter), grated Parmigiano Reggiano (the real stuff), heavy cream, salt, and pepper.
+The homemade alfredo sauce is made with salted butter, grated Parmigiano Reggiano (the real stuff), heavy cream, salt, and pepper.
 It takes about 5 minutes in total.
 Yet another reason to make it from scratch!!